 All stages and all aerial parts of the crop are attacked.
 Direct feeding leads to visible wilting in plants.
 An early attack can cause leaf curl and stunted growth.
 Molds can grow on aphid honeydew, destroying the appearance of plants for sale.
 Often, the first signs of attack are small, bleached areas on the leaves.
 Leaves turn yellow and become crumpled, protecting the aphid colonies within.

 Confusion with other pests: The waxy colonies that are formed are unlikely to be confused with any other aphid.

 Lifecycle: Reproduction is mostly parthenogenetic (asexual, without mating) and vivaparous (producing young directly instead of eggs).
 Reproduction occurs throughout the summer and where winter is mild.
 In colder regions, sexual reproduction may also take place.
 In Bhutan, eggs are laid during November-December and probably hatch towards the end of March.
 There are four nymphal stages prior to the adult stage.
 Crowding of nymphs in spring and summer usually results in the production of alates (winged aphids).
 Populations can grow quickly under favorable conditions, with the lifecycle taking 11 to 45 days, depending on temperature.

 Dispersal: Winged adult stages are produced under some conditions.

 When can damage be expected?
 This pest is poorly studied in Bhutan.
-However, farmers in Bjemina Valley who were surveyed in 2016 reported that cabbage aphids are only a problem in late-season broccoli (November to December).
-Cabbage aphids were rare during field surveys conducted in the July at the same farms.
+However, farmers in Bjemina who were surveyed in 2016 reported that cabbage aphids are only a problem in late-season broccoli (November to December).
+Cabbage aphids were rare during field surveys conducted in July at the same farms.